OKotevska/PrivacyAlgorithms/README.md

 ## Privacy Algorithms for Streaming Data
-This repository contains implemented local differential privacy algorithms in Python.
+This repository contains implementation of differential privacy algorithms in Python.

 For any questions please contact me on kotevskao@ornl.gov.